NickKar1995/Register-App/README.md

 ## Dependecies
+- React
-- Node.js
+- React-dom
-- Express
+- react-scripts
--
+- uuid

 ## What the app looks like
 ![alt text]